opensearch-project/project-website/_posts/2025-08-04-Hosting-OpenSearch-MCP-server-with-Bedrock-AgentCore.md

 - SearchIndexTool      * not trusted
 ```

 Now you can ask questions about your OpenSearch data!
-For examples of what you can do, check out [Unlocking Agentic AI Experiences with OpenSearch](https://opensearch.org/blog/unlocking-agentic-ai-experiences-with-opensearch/).
+For examples of what you can do, check out the blog post [Unlocking agentic AI experiences with OpenSearch](https://opensearch.org/blog/unlocking-agentic-ai-experiences-with-opensearch/).

 ### Using custom agents

 You can integrate your hosted MCP server with any MCP-compatible agent.
-Here's an example using the Strands Agent framework:
+Here's an example using the Strands Agents framework:

 ```python
 import os